Please enable JavaScript in your browser to use this page.

 Since 2020 we have held a series of public engagements to identify issues and gather people’s ideas for improvements.

-• In Autumn 2020 we asked residents across the district how they felt about LNs.
-48 communities then applied to become a LN, via ward councillors.
+• Autumn 2020: we asked residents across the district how they felt about LNs.
+48 communities then applied to become a LN, via ward councillors

-• In Spring 2021, we prioritised 15 areas where development of LNs could start.
+• Spring 2021: we prioritised 15 areas where development of LNs could start.

-• In Winter 2021/22, we asked for feedback on what was good about these areas, what transport-related issues people experienced, and what improvements would make the most impact.
+• Winter 2021/22: we asked for feedback on what was good about these areas, what transport-related issues people experienced, and what improvements would make the most impact.

-• In Spring/Summer 2022, we held a series of co-design workshops in each area to identify and prioritise the measures residents would like to see included in draft designs (see below).
+• Spring/Summer 2022: we held a series of co-design workshops in each area to identify and prioritise the measures residents would like to see included in draft designs (see below).

-• In Autumn 2022, we launched ongoing consultations for a minimum of six months on three through-traffic restriction trials in three areas (ahead of the wider programme).
+• Autumn 2022: we launched ongoing consultations for a minimum of six months on three through-traffic restriction trials in three areas (ahead of the wider programme).

 View the project development timeline for more information and to read our consultation output reports.